geosolutions-it/MapStore2/README.md

 MapStore 2
 ==========
-MapStore 2 is a framework to build *web mapping* applications using standard mapping libraries, such as [OpenLayers 3](http://openlayers.org/) and [Leaflet](http://leafletjs.com/).
+MapStore 2 is a framework to build *web mapping* applications using standard mapping libraries, such as [OpenLayers](http://openlayers.org/) and [Leaflet](http://leafletjs.com/).

 MapStore 2 has several example applications:
  * MapViewer is a simple viewer of preconfigured maps (optionally stored in a database using GeoStore)